m0n0t0ny/Folder-Mapper-VSCode-Extension/README.md

 There are no known issues at this time.
 If you encounter any problems, please report them on our [GitHub issues page](https://github.com/m0n0t0ny/folder-mapper/issues).

-## New in Version 1.3.0
+## New in Version 1.4.0

-- Added a new "Guide" tab with comprehensive explanations of each feature and its context.
-- Introduced token cost estimation for AI-assisted workflows.
-- Improved UI responsiveness and error handling.
-- Enhanced the overall user experience with better feedback and clearer instructions.
+- Improved file naming: Output files now take their name by the mapped folder and include timestamps (YYYY-MM-DD_HH-MM) for better organization.
+- Enhanced performance and readability of the folder hierarchy generation process.
+- Consistent file naming between initial save and "Save with new name" option.

 ## License